-Infighting, missteps and a son-in-law hungry for action: Inside the Trump administration’s troubled coronavirus response
+Infighting, missteps and a son-in-law hungry for results: Inside the Trump administration’s troubled coronavirus response

 “The problem is no one is sure who is in charge,” a senior administration official said.
 “Unless someone comes to you and says, ‘I was with the president five minutes ago,’ and you know they’re telling the truth, getting irreversible direction is a little difficult.”

-This portrait of Trump and his administration’s management of a pandemic that in a few short days has completely altered American life is based on interviews with 19 senior administration officials and other people briefed on the internal deliberations, many of whom spoke anonymously to share candid assessments.
+This portrait of Trump and his administration’s management of a pandemic that in a few short days has completely altered American life is based on interviews with 19 senior administration officials and other people briefed on the internal deliberations, many of whom spoke on the condition of anonymity to share candid assessments.

 Oversold and inflated